 - Received $1000 from sales.

 With cash-basis accounting, your profit for the month would be $1000, even though there was a $300 bill spent on materials.
-This can easily cause the business to overspend an extra $300 they can’t afford, and not meet the invoice expense next month.
+This can easily cause the business to overspend an extra $300 they can’t afford, and not be able to pay the invoice expense next month.

 What Is Accrual Basis Accounting?